Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-premium-api-management-private-link/README.md

 ```

 If you see an error page, wait a few minutes and try again.

-You can also attempt to access the API Management gateway directly.
-The host name is is emitted using the `apiManagementProxyHostName` deployment output.
-Any connection attempts you make to these host names should receive an error message, since your API Management instance is blocking incoming requests to your API Management instance unless they come through Front Door.

 You can access the developer portal by using the hostname specified in the `apiManagementPortalHostName` output value.
 Note the developer portal must be published before you can access it.